-Rightly Dividing End Times Signs, Armageddon Theory, Bible Prophecy, and Revelation Symbolism vs Real Facts
+Rightly Dividing End Times Signs, Armageddon Theory, and Bible Prophecy Symbolism vs Real Facts

 Without eye witness evidence, all we have is a variety of bible prophecy theories on the subject of end times.
 At the end of all discussion, study and prayer, what one ends up believing in is the most plausible theory in one's own mind.
 That doesn't make it fact.
 It's still just theory.
 It is not logical to debate a theory with another theory, but we do this all the time.
 Anyone who has ever been sucked into a Pre-trib vs Mid-trib vs Post-trib debate will understand what I mean.
 We even go so far as to crown champion debaters by the level of knowledge they have about his or her own theory.
 How silly is that?
 Should a person win an argument because they knew more of their theory than the other debater knew about his, or because he shouted louder than his opponent?
 In the end, all theories are unprovable positions.
 That's why they're called theories.
 If they were proof, we'd call them facts.

 Perhaps you'll agree that a neutral approach is the only appropriate thing to do when discussing bible prophecy theories and while all of them don't measure up to each other, they may all deserve some level of thoughtful consideration.

-This is a list of today's bible prophecy topics often presented as end times facts include:
+This is a list of today's bible prophecy topics that are often presented as end times facts:

 Rapture, Tribulation, Battle of Armageddon, Pre-Trib, Post-Trib, Mid-Trib, Millennial reign, False Messiahs, The final Pope, The Antichrist, Dispensationalism, the Church age.
 Don't get me wrong, there are concepts listed here that are facts.
 There is a battle of Armageddon, false messiahs etc... but how they've been presented and explained has been all theory.